-Belacan is a condiment made of udang geragau (krill) that has been salted, dried and fermented.
-I prefer the pound of udang geragau that the maker manually pounds.
+Belacan is also known as shrimp paste in English.
+Belacan is a type of Malay condiment made of udang geragau (krill) that has been salted, dried and fermented for four months.

 Type of belacan that I used